Patellofemoral pain syndrome

 People with patellofemoral pain syndrome rarely need surgery.
 But it may be an option if you have severe, persistent pain, and other treatments haven’t worked.

-You can fix patellofemoral pain syndrome with a combination of things.
-First, treat your pain by reducing any activities that cause pain, and use ice.
+You can fix patellofemoral pain syndrome with the following treatments.
+First, treat your pain by reducing any activities that cause it, and use ice.
 You can also take medicines to provide short-term pain relief.
 Physiotherapy is an important part of your recovery.
 A physio will give you a programme of patellofemoral pain syndrome exercises to help strengthen your knee and leg muscles.

 For more information, see our section on treatment for patellofemoral pain syndrome.